 Frequently Asked Questions

-What role is Friends of the Drew Forest playing in the legal situation between Drew and Madison?
+What is the latest on the litigation between Drew and Madison?

 Yes.
 We retained of one of New Jersey’s top environmental consultants, Davey Resources Group.
 Davey has produced a sixty-page study that concluded, "The Preserve has limited development potential but extremely high value as a preserved open space."
 The late Ed Lloyd., a leading legal expert in environmental issues and citizen suit litigation, generously represented Friends of the Drew Forest on a pro bono basis.
 More information can be found here.